 There’s no need to worry if you’ve forgotten to pack something you need for your holiday.
 There is a good selection of shops at Bristol Airport where you can pick up everything from some sun cream though to a pair of brand new sports shoes.

-Browse the latest jewellery fashions in Accessorize, or pick up some headphones in Dixons, or perhaps just treat yourself to the new bestselling paperback from the Bookshop.
+Browse the latest jewellery fashions in Accessorize, pick up some headphones in Dixons, or perhaps just treat yourself to the new bestselling paperback from the Bookshop.

-Things to do near Bristol Airport
+Things to do near the Airport

 Bristol Airport is the gateway to the west country.
 Just 8 miles from the city of Bristol and its buzzing shops, dining scene and nightlife, there is plenty to see and do.
 The airport is also well positioned for those wanting to explore the beautiful beaches and coastline of southwest England and south wales.